coloursofnoise/Resources/How-do-I-play-Celeste-with-others-over-the-internet?-(GhostNet).md

 This could be for a number of reasons.
 If Everest is working (you should see the Everest version on the CELESTE screen and a mod options menu) then you probably just need to reinstall GhostNet (delete .zip and download it yourself).
 If Everest is not working, reinstall both.

 ### Why can't I connect to the official server?
 This is primarily for a couple of reasons.
-Sometimes my ISP likes to cut off my internet.
-You can test this by clicking on the server usage graphs posted beneath this readme.
-If the page loads, it worked.
-If it didn't, my internet's dead.
-If this is the case, just wait, it'll be back up soon.
-Otherwise, the server probably crashed.
-Ping me about it and I'll put it back up.
+The server is hosted using an AWS Spot instance, meaning that the price of the server is variable (and often 80%+ cheaper).
+For example, at peak AWS usage (different from server usage!), the price of the server may go above $6/month ($0.0112/hour), at which point the server gets shut down automatically.
+It'll turn on again when the price goes back down.
+I don't currently have a monitoring solution, but me or 0x0ade can tell you if this happens.

 This could also be for a different reason - sometimes your GhostNet version is very far behind.
 Make sure you've updated to the latest version (as of writing 1.3.14) of GhostNet.